 PART F. CONDITIONS APPLYING TO WASTE DISPOSAL AND MANAGEMENT

-The Board has approved, the Plan entitled Waste Management Plan (BAF-PH1-830-P16- 0028, Rev 3), March 20, 2015, submitted as additional information with the 2014 Annual Report.
+The Board has approved, the Plan entitled Waste Management Plan, per Part B, Item 14, and Schedule K..

-The Board has approved the Plans entitled Phase 1 Waste Rock Management Plan (BAF- PH1-830-P16-0029, Rev 0), April 30, 2014, and Life-of Mine Waste Rock Management Plan (BAF-PH1-830-P16-0031, Rev 0), April 30, 2014, submitted as additional information with the 2014 Annual report.
+The Board has approved the Plans entitled Phase 1 Waste Rock Management Plan and Life-of Mine Waste Rock Management Plan per Part B, Item 14, and Schedule K.

 Future updates to the Plans referenced in Part F, Item 2 should include or address changes pertaining to the following: